Shinmera/LASS/README.md

 Extending LASS
 --------------
 Pretty much every part of LASS is extensible through methods.
-Most useful will however probably be the `DEFINE-SPECIAL-PROPERTY`, `DEFINE-BROWSER-PROPERY` and `DEFINE-SPECIAL-SELECTOR` helper-macros.
+Most useful will however probably be the `DEFINE-SPECIAL-PROPERTY`, `DEFINE-BROWSER-PROPERTY` and `DEFINE-SPECIAL-SELECTOR` helper-macros.
 Here's some examples from the `SPECIAL.LISP` file that defines some standard special handlers:

 ```
 (define-special-property font-family (&rest faces)